 This is simply using unkind names for yourself or others to categorize and generalize.
-It often leads to blame, fault finding, discouragement, and anger.
+It often leads to blame, fault-finding, discouragement, and anger.
 It’s a way for someone to avoid having to deal with someone.
 Attempt to find a more positive approach to look at someone using gratitude.
-Here’s some examples:
+Here are some examples:

 Instead of labeling someone as “emotional,” say, “I appreciate your tenderness.”

 Instead of labeling someone as “selfish,” say “I appreciate your ability to communicate your needs.”

 Instead of labeling someone as “controlling” say, “I appreciate your need for order.”

 Instead of labeling someone as “forgetful,” say “I appreciate your fun and free-spirited nature.”

 Instead of labeling someone as “manipulative,” say “I appreciate your desire for us to make progress.”